happybeing/visualisation-lab/README.md

 in this repository.
 If you wish to know more or get involved, please contact the author.

+## JSON ViewModel Specification - proposed
+In creating VisLab I searched in vein for a standard or documentation for a comprehensive set of JSON data structures designed for visualisation.
+So I am developing my own, the [JSON ViewModel Specification](https://github.com/theWebalyst/visualisation-lab/wiki/JSON-ViewModel-Specification) and welcome comments, suggestions and feedback as I hope it will save people who adopt it work, by making it quicker and easier to produce visualisations as well as improving code maintenance and interoperability.

 ## Get started

 ```bash